juanlazarde/ansible/README.md

 These scripts are in an early stage, but work fine on my setup.
 Post your issues and I'll try to help.
 I'm sharing this repository as a lot comes from developers on GitHub and other sources (like YouTube) and I'm trying to give back.

+**The code here, will not run out-of-the-box.
+You need to configure a couple of files listed below (ansible.cfg, hosts.yml).**

 ## My setup
 - Bare metal rack server.
 - Proxmox Hypervisor